Sign up

 Register your app in Firebase

-Register the Android application with a name.
+Register the Android application and give it a name.

 Screenshot of downloading the config file from Firebase